SudoMakeMeASandwichDE/ollama-cli/README.md

   - Added `/setdefault` command to set a model to default
 - 1.3.1
   - Restructured the whole project for better maintainability
+- 1.3.2
+  - Huge improvements for efficiency, readability and maintainability
+  - Bug Fixes

 ## Features in progress
 - Browsing the internet to get latest information